mass-Eve/programming-with-C/06-arrays/#1-theory/#4-characteristics-of-arrays.md

     ```c
     int numbers[3] = {10, 20, 30};
-    // Accessing an element outside the bounds of the array ( leads to undefined behavior)
+    // Accessing an element outside the bounds of the array
+        // ( leads to undefined behavior )
     int value = numbers[4];
     ```